permalik/tymalik_primary/articles/0003-describe-web-functionality.md

 HTML is converted into an object termed the DOM (Document Object Model) tree.

 CSS stylesheets are parsed, such that respective styles may be determined for all elements.
-Then, a render tree is formed by combining both the parsed HTML and CSS.
+Then a render tree is formed by combining both the parsed HTML and CSS.

 The render tree establishes rules for layout and painting.

-Layout indicates exactly where elements are to be placed in the viewport and what size they should appear.
+Layout indicate exactly where elements are to be placed in the viewport and what size they should appear.
 Painting then provides all other styling for elements.

 In addition to HTML and CSS, JavaScript must also be parsed before it may be made actionable by display engines.
 Common JavaScript engines include SpiderMonkey, Chrome V8, Chakra and JavaScriptCore.